Cuban Revolution: Frank País

 Frank País was a revolutionary organizer affiliated with the 26th of July Movement who had built an extensive underground urban network.
-He had been tried and acquitted for his role in organizing an unsuccessful uprising in Santiago de Cuba in support of Castro's landing at the end of November in 1956.
+He had been tried and acquitted for his role in organizing an unsuccessful uprising in Santiago de Cuba in support of Castro's landing at the beginning of December in 1956.
 On 30 June 1957, Frank's younger brother Josué País was killed by the Santiago police.
 During the latter part of July 1957, a wave of systematic police searches forced Frank País into hiding in Santiago de Cuba.
 On 21 July, País had hid in Raúl Pujol Arencibia's home.
 An ongoing search in the area forced the two men to relocate, however.
 On 30 July he was in a safe house with Pujol Arencibia, despite warnings from other members of the Movement that it was not secure.
 The Santiago police under Colonel José Salas Cañizares surrounded the building.
 Frank and Raúl attempted to escape.
 However, an informant betrayed them as they tried to walk to a waiting getaway car.
 The police officers drove the two men to the Callejón del Muro (Rampart Lane) and shot them in the back of the head.
 In defiance of Batista's regime, País was buried in the Santa Ifigenia Cemetery in the olive green uniform and red and black armband of 26 July Movement.

 In response to the death of País, the workers of Santiago declared a spontaneous general strike.
 This strike was the largest popular demonstration in the city up to that point.
 The mobilization of 30 July 1957 is considered one of the most decisive dates in both the Cuban Revolution and the fall of Batista's dictatorship.
 This day has been instituted in Cuba as the Day of the Martyrs of the Revolution.
 The Frank País Second Front, the guerrilla unit led by Raúl Castro in the Sierra Maestra was named for the fallen revolutionary.
 His childhood home at 226 San Bartolomé Street was turned into The Santiago Frank País García House Museum and designated as a national monument.
 The international airport in Holguín, Cuba also bears his name.